EduardoZepeda/django-gis-coffee/README.md

 ### Environmental variables

-The project requires the following environmental variables to work
+The project requires the following environmental variables to work for the backend

 ```bash
 SECRET_KEY=yoursecretkey